Calendar era: Dionysian "Common Era"

 The era based on the Incarnation of Christ was introduced by Dionysius Exiguus in 525 and is in continued use with various reforms and derivations.
-The distinction between the Incarnation being the conception or the Nativity of Jesus was not drawn until the late ninth century.
-The beginning of the numbered year varied from place to place: when, in 1600, Scotland adopted 1 January as the date the year number changes, this was already the case in much of continental Europe.
+The distinction between the Incarnation occurring with the conception or the Nativity of Jesus was not drawn until the late ninth century.
+The first day of the numbered year varied from place to place and depended on the calendar in use: when, in 1600, Scotland adopted 1 January as the first day of the year, this was already the case in much of continental Europe.
 England adopted this practice in 1752.